The key difference between SAN and NAS is that SAN is a block level data storage while NAS is file-level data storage.

 SAN vs NAS

-Network-attached storage is less costly than Storage area networks for its users to handle and operate.|
+|SAN is more extensive than NAS.||NAS is less costly than Storage area networks for its users to handle and operate.|

 |Only server class SCSI or Fiber Channel can connect to SAN.||Any machine that can connect to a LAN can use NFS, CIFS or HTTP protocol to connect to a NAS and share files.|